 Legislative Information Manual

 This resource is an introductory guide to the legislative process.
 It begins with a description of the state government structure and continues with a detailed explanation of the law-making process.

 Session Daily, an online news source, is updated daily during session with the day's House actions, and when news from the House warrants.
 An electronic notification list announces daily updates.
 Sign up now.

 The nine-part Minnesota State Government Series is an easy-to-understand series of publications about the state, its history, its symbols and its three branches of government.

-Capitol Steps: From Idea to Law (A younger person's guide to the legislative process) - A 16-page booklet explaining, in a simple, straightforward manner, how a bill moves from an idea to law.
+Capitol Steps: From Idea to Law (A young person's guide to the legislative process) - is a 16-page booklet explaining, in a simple, straightforward manner, how a bill moves from an idea to law.
 Capitol Steps is intended as a resource for junior high school students.

 These publications are posted as Portable Document Format (PDF) files.
 To view PDF files, you will need the free Adobe Acrobat Reader.
 Adobe also provides free accessibility tools for screen reader access.